philipdaubmeier/GraphIoT/src/ViessmannClient/README.md

 # ViessmannClient

-This class library provides a way to call the Viessmann Server interfaces.
-It supports RESTful Viessmann Plattform services, the Estrella server as well as the legacy Vitotrol SOAP service.
-It encapsulates all authentication, retry and parsing logic and provides a strongly typed method interface.
+This class library provides a way to call the Viessmann Platform API.
+It encapsulates all authentication, retry and parsing logic and provides a strongly typed method interface for reading all details of an installation as well as all setting and sensor values of devices.

 ## NuGet